Make Your Adirondack Winter Camping Experience Better With These Basic Tips

 Why You Should Camp in the Winter, Day Trips vs Overnight Camping, Where to Camp, & More

-This year more than ever you might be thinking about giving camping in the Adirondacks in the winter!
-Winter camping can be every bit as enjoyable (if not more so) as summer camping as long as you're well-informed and prepared.
-Read on to learn some of our top tips!
+This year more than ever you might be thinking about giving camping in the winter a try.
+Winter camping can be every bit as enjoyable (if not more so) as camping during other seasons, as long as you're well-informed and prepared.
+Read on for our top tips!

 Why Camp in the Winter?